hfossli/SocketIO-Client-CPP-iOS-Builds/README.md

 Join the debug libraries and the release libraries with e.g.
 ```
-libtool -static -o libUniversalRelease.a libsioclient-release-iphoneos.a libsioclient-release-iphonesim.a
+libtool -static -o libUniversalRelease.a Release-iphoneos/libsioclient.a Release-iphonesimulator/libsioclient.a
-libtool -static -o libUniversalDebug.a libsioclient-debug-iphoneos.a libsioclient-debug-iphonesim.a
+libtool -static -o libUniversalDebug.a Debug-iphoneos/libsioclient.a Debug-iphonesimulator/libsioclient.a
 ```